clintgrove/databricksws-avm/README.md

 This repository contains a pattern of bicep modules from the https://aka.ms/avm (or go directly to https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/databricks/workspace)

-**On first deployment.
-You will have to reset the Virtual Machines admin password.
-You can do this under the "Connect" tab Then log in with the Bastion tab on the VM.**

 Once you have logged into the VM, navigate go to https://accounts.azuredatabricks.net

 (You will be able to log in if you have owner on the Resource Group that databricks was deployed into)